 New Zealand’s quirky little capital is renowned for its outstanding foodie scene, where you can taste artisanal peanut butter at Fix & Fogg on Hannah’s Laneway and sip the spoils of a thriving craft beer scene at Garage Project in Aro Valley.

-If enjoying a flight of wine sounds like the perfect afternoon, visit Hawke’s Bay, halfway between Auckland and Wellington with a line legacy dating back to 1851.
-A 35minute ferry ride from Auckland, you can discover Waiheke Island, a haven of 20 wineries.
+If enjoying a flight of wine sounds like the perfect afternoon, visit Hawke’s Bay, halfway between Auckland and Wellington, with a legacy dating back to 1851.
+A 35-minute ferry ride from Auckland, you can discover Waiheke Island, a haven of 20 wineries.